Clinical Placement FAQ

 Consequences of not meeting program standards such as your grades and academic progress will be based on policy found in your program student handbook.

 Refunds and grades are based on Western policies found in your student handbook.
-Not receiving a COVID-19 vaccine or exemption is not grounds for special circumstances.
+Not receiving a vaccine or exemption is not grounds for special circumstances.

 The terms and conditions placed on all financial aid you are receiving will govern how those benefits are managed if you leave your current program or change your course of study.